Inheritanc-e/past_paper/README.md

 1. Install python if you haven't already.
 Use this video: https://www.youtube.com/watch?v=ExJHGEn6gt0 as a guideline.
-2. After installing python install git.
+2. After installing python, we need to install git.
 Use this video: https://www.youtube.com/watch?v=cJTXh7g-uCM as a guideline.
 3. After installing both of those prerequisite use the following video as a guideline: